What is a hazardous area?

 What is Hazardous Area Classification?

-Hazardous area classification is the scientific evaluation of facilities where the explosive environment is present and classify them following scientific and engineering principles.
+Hazardous area classification is the scientific evaluation of facilities where the explosive environment is present and classifies them following scientific and engineering principles.
 To ensure process safety, Hazardous area classification is of utmost importance.
 Normally, a hazardous area classification is presented on a plan view of plant drawings.
 These are also known as area classification drawings.
 To reduce the risk of fire and explosion, the electrical and electronic equipment is installed following the guidelines of hazardous area classification drawings.

 During normal operations in chemical and petrochemical facilities, small releases of flammable fluids inevitably happen from time to time.
 The aim of hazardous area classification is to avoid the ignition of these releases.
 Area classification focuses on electrical equipment as a potential ignition source in a flammable atmosphere.
-The approach is to reduce to an acceptable minimum level the probability of coincidence of a flammable atmosphere and an electrical or other sources of ignition.
+The approach is to reduce to an acceptable minimum level the probability of coincidence of a flammable atmosphere and an electrical or other source of ignition.

 Area classification is the division of a plant or installation into hazardous areas and non-hazardous areas.
 The hazardous areas are further subdivided into zones.

-Purpose of Hazardous area classification
+Purpose of Hazardous Area Classification

 Hazardous area classification provides a basis for the selection and protection required for the electrical equipment appropriate to the defined areas.
 Area classification also helps for the safe positioning of other potential or continuous sources of ignition (eg. fired heaters, Internal combustion engines, gas /turbine drives, plant roads, regulating temporary or portable equipment, etc.).
 It enables the selection of suitable electrical and instrumentation equipment to ensure a safe work environment.

-Please note that it is not the aim of area classification to guard against the ignition of major releases under catastrophic failures of equipment eg. Rupture of a pressure vessel or a pipeline which has a low probability of occurrence.
+Please note that it is not the aim of area classification to guard against the ignition of major releases under catastrophic failures of equipment e.g. Rupture of a pressure vessel or a pipeline which has a low probability of occurrence.
 The risk mitigation for such large releases shall be carried out by proper layout, separation distances, facility sitings, and proper design, maintenance, and operation of the plant.

 Fire Triangle